JetBrains/kotlin-web-site/docs/topics/native/native-dynamic-libraries.md

 The function `libnative_symbols` allows you to open the way from the native code to the Kotlin/Native library.
 This is the entry point you'll use.
 The library name is used as a prefix for the function name.

-> Kotlin/Native object references don't support multithreaded access.
-Hosting the returned `libnative_ExportedSymbols*`
-> pointer per thread might be necessary.
+> Hosting the returned `libnative_ExportedSymbols*` pointer per thread might be necessary.
 >
 {style="note"}